- slide 1 of 5

 Many parents don’t realize how much chemistry is already integrated into their homeschooling family’s daily life.
 Chemistry covers a wide variety of topics from actinium to zinc.
 To ensure that you cover all the fundamentals, it’s helpful to base your teaching modules on a solid chemistry curriculum.

-In regards to providing their children with a well-rounded education, parents have enough to concern themselves with, and should seek to eliminate worrying about gaps in their children’s education.
+To provide their children with a well-rounded education, parents have much to concern themselves with.
+They should seek to eliminate worry about gaps in their children’s education.
 Following a packaged curriculum, or at least following the guidelines that educators have deemed important in a chemistry class, helps ensure that you cover all the basics of chemistry.

 Many science curriculums also cover the additional topics of polymers and plastics.
 There’s a lot to cover, but an entire year to accomplish all the goals you set forth for all the chemistry lessons you plan.